 This is me cheating a little bit as Smart Nation was introduced in 2017 National Day Rally instead.
 Anyways, as we can see, the government has been stepping up its effort to make Singapore technology-driven.

 As far as I can see, this is one of the only few ways we can sustain our economy growth in the long run.
 There are a lot of companies benefiting from this.
 One company that I can think of is Netlink Trust.

 Netlink Trust is the company that comes to your house and set up the fibre broadband.
 In return, you will have to pay them service charge for setting up and also monthly fees for using their fibre network.
 These costs are charged via your telco subscription company such as Singtel, M1 or Starhub.
 They are also in charge of the maintenance of the fibre network underground.

 NetLink Trust is not a bad stock to buy as it can perform consistently during bad times.
 Most of the time, people tend to save up more and spend less during a recession.
 They may therefore spend less on high-class dining, travelling to less expensive areas for vacations or even stop buying branded clothes altogether.
-However, they will never cancel their subscription for wi-fi.
+However, they will almost never cancel their subscription for wi-fi.

 SG Finance Guy’s opinion

 My personal opinion is that from these government policies moving forward, we know that there are defensive stocks out there that can still perform despite an incoming recession.
 Waiting out in cash for the next recession to be over will only incur loss in the value of money.
 Instead, go buy some defensive stocks so that one can reap steady dividends even during a crash.